RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Kernel_language.rst

 Warp Shuffle Functions
 ++++++++++++++++++++++++
 Half-float shuffles are not supported.
-The default width is warpSize---see :ref:`Warp Cross-Lane Functions`.
-Applications should not assume the warpSize is 32 or 64.
+The default width is warpSize---

+See :ref:`Warp Cross-Lane Functions`.
+Note, applications should not assume the warpSize is 32 or 64.

 ::